An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Benchrest Shooting

-• Description: Shoot from a stationary bench using highly accurate rifles.
+• What is it?
+Shoot from a stationary bench using highly accurate rifles.

 • Goal / Objective: Focus on exceptional precision and consistency.